ghc-proposals/ghc-proposals/proposals/0000-local-types.md

 at which point matching on two applications of `f` could reveal conflicting `Semigroup` instances for the same type.
 We must not allow that!

-We can recover coherence by imposing a simple requirement: the instance head of an instance in a `let` expression or `where` clause must mention a local type declared in the *same* `let` or `where`.
-The type checker must still check for overlap, both between global and local instances and between local instances.
+I believe the key to maintaining coherence simply is to reject *local* instances in favor of *locally defined* instances.
+All instances remain (conceptually) global, but they may involve local types and values.
+To keep things simple, we impose the following requirement: the instance head of a locally defined instance must mention a local type declared in the *same* `let` or `where`.
+We could optionally remove this requirement for instances labeled `INCOHERENT`.
+But it doesn't seem at all likely that such extensive incoherence will ever be desirable, so I don't think we want to allow it.

+We could, if we wanted, replace the strict "same `let` or `where`" requirement by a laxer requirement that it would be possible to *float out* the instance declaration into said `let` or `where`.
+But this offers no additional power and complicates the machinery and documentation.

+The type checker must still check for overlap, both between globally and locally defined instances and between locally defined instances.
+I believe it makes sense to allow (annotated) overlap between global and local instances, but probably not between one local instance and another—that would get just as wild as self-incoherent local instances would.

 ```haskell
 -- Global/local: